syncfusion-content/wpf-docs/wpf/DropDownButtonAdv/Getting-Started.md

 {% endhighlight %}

-The DropDownButtonAdv control can be created using {% highlight C# %} as follows:
+The DropDownButtonAdv control can be created using C# as follows: